Santorini Hiking Trails

 Let's go for a walk around the island, shall we?

-To begin with, let's see the most famous hiking route on Santorini.
+First, let's see the most famous hiking route on Santorini.
 This is the one that will take you from Fira to Oia.
 It is number one activity on TripAdvisor.

 This trail has spectacular views to the caldera and the volcano.
 Moving along the edge of the caldera cliffs, you can start from the main square in Fira.
 On the way you will pass through the beautiful towns of Firostefani and Imerovigli and then head to the northern part of Santorini, where Oia is.
 Most people only walk one way and then take the bus back.
 You can also start from Oia if you prefer and walk back to Fira.